bondanjody/simple-shopping-app-ui-made-with-redux/README.md

-# Simple Shopping App
+# Simple Shopping App UI

-To practice advanced Redux.
+Using React Redux and Redux Toolkit.